*Not an Official Version

 time and place for hearing.
 All complaints shall be objectively received and

 fairly heard by the board.
 A hearing shall be held on all written complaints

-received by the board within 3 months of the date notice of a complaint was
+received by the board within one year of the date notice of a complaint was

 received by the accused, unless otherwise agreed to by the parties.
 Written